New Jersey

 F. Firearms

-A person convicted in any jurisdiction of specified violent crimes may not purchase, own, possess or control any firearm.
+A person convicted in any jurisdiction of specified violent and drug crimes may not purchase, own, possess or control any firearm.
 See N.J.
-Stat.
-Ann. § 2C:39-7.
-A person convicted of “any crime, or a disorderly persons offense involving an act of domestic violence as defined in section 3 of P.L.1991, c.261 [§ 2C:25-19] whether or not armed with or possessing a weapon at the time of such offense,” will be denied a handgun purchase permit and firearms purchaser identification card.
+Stat. § 2C:39-7.
+A person convicted of “any crime, or a disorderly persons offense involving an act of domestic violence as defined in section 3 of P.L.1991, c.261 [§ 2C:25-19] whether or not armed with or possessing a weapon at the time of such offense,” or recently arrested or charged with disqualifying crimes, will be denied a handgun purchase permit and firearms purchaser identification card.
 See §§ 2C:58-3(c)(1), 2C:58-4(c).
-A person may apply to the Governor for restoration of civil rights or privileges through pardon (other than disqualification from public office by impeachment).
-See § 2A:167-5.
-A governor’s pardon can also restore firearm rights, see N.J.
-Const. art.
-V, § 2, ¶ 1, but a certificate of rehabilitation does not.
-See United States v.
-Breckenridge, 899 F.2d 540, 542-43 (6th Cir.), cert. denied, 498 U.S. 841 (1990).
+It appears, based on the state’s application forms for Firearms Purchaser Identification Card and/or Handgun Purchase Permit that firearms rights may be restored by expungement or sealing, or by a governor’s pardon.

 II.
 Pardon policy & practice